 Azure Key Vault Managed HSM is a fully managed, highly available, single-tenant, standards-compliant cloud service that enables you to safeguards cryptographic keys for your cloud applications, using FIPS 140-2 Level 3 validated HSMs.
 For more information on Managed HSM you may review the Overview.

 In this quickstart, you create and activate a managed HSM with Azure CLI.
-Once that you have completed that, you will store a secret.

 To complete the steps in this article, you must have the following items: